traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

    1. Working with maps
    1. Passing lists into functions

+1. Creating unit tests w/JUnit
+   1. Create a test case for the service class
+   1. Create a test case for the controller class

 1. Learn Advanced SQL
    1. Run SQL to join tables
    1. Run SQL to aggregate values (group by SQL)